Char1ie215/Intruction-for-Bamboo-P1S-/Readme.md

 ## Printing Instructions

-This instruction including loading/unloading filament and transferring files to the printer.
+This instruction including some basic printing information about Bamboo P1S.

 If you have any other problems, please refer to the [Bamboo P1S Quick Start Guide]: https://wiki.bambulab.com/en/p1/manual/p1s-quick-start-guide

 ### Step 1: Prepare Your 3D Model